mk6488/season-diary-web-starter/README.md

 ## Add a new athlete
 Edit `src/data/sample.json`, add a new athlete object and tests.

+## Erg sessions content (local backup)

+Optional local markdown lives under `content/erg-sessions/`:

+- `content/erg-sessions/ERG_SESSION_TEMPLATE.md` – copy for new sessions
+- `content/erg-sessions/erg_session_YYYY_MM_DD.md` – dated sessions

+The app currently reads from Firestore only, but these files are kept for backup and future import.

 ## Firestore data model

 - Collection `seasonDiary/{season}`